Lung Cancer

 4. Persistent cough

-The primary risk factors for lung cancer are related to a patient's living environment and personal habits.
+The major risk factors for lung cancer are related to living environment and personal habits.

 Smoking

-• The majority of lung cancer patients have a history of smoking, with smokers being 20 times more likely to develop lung cancer than non-smokers.
+• Smokers are 20 times more likely to develop lung cancer than non-smokers.

 • The risk increases with the amount and duration of smoking.